Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 In addition to the gradle properties used for import, you can define the following.

 * **<profileName>_camelAssembliesCatalog** -- the name of the catalog to which to publish the assemblies.
-This is required, and may be specfied on the command line or in the `gradle.properties` file.
+This is required, and may be specified on the command line or in the `gradle.properties` file.
 * **changeLog** -- change log entry to include.
 A very short (no spaces) description of what this upload entails.

 ## Use of the Gradle Properties